B591302/ADA525Denne/_posts/2023-08-29-welcome-to-jekyll.markdown

-This prototype shows how i picture the robot itselfand how the motor, arduino, rasberry pie and the camere will be connected.
+This prototype shows how i picture the robot itself and how the motor, arduino, rasberry pie and the camere will be connected.